jdyen/FREE/Readme.txt

 Once the appropriate packages have been installed, you simply need to install the FREE package in R, using
 >> install.packages("FREE_x.x.tar.gz", repos=NULL, type="source")
 when FREE_x.x.tar.gz is in the current working directory (and x.x is replaced with the appropriate version number).

+Errors during installation often are related to the installation of required packages.
+Restarting R and making sure all required packages can be loaded (library(pkgName)) will identify missing or incorrectly installed packages.

+One common error occurs if rstan has been installed only for 64-bit architecture.
+There are two possible solutions to this problem:
+1) install FREE for 64-bit architecture only:
+>> install.packages("FREE_1.0.tar.gz", repos = NULL, type = "source", INSTALL_opts=c("--no-multiarch"))
+2) install rstan for 32- and 64-bit architectures:
+>> install.packages('rstan', type = 'source', INSTALL_opts = "--merge-multiarch")
+Either one of these options should work.

 NOTE: The BUGS methods require WinBUGS 1.4 and its jump add-in to be installed locally.
 See <http://www.mrc-bsu.cam.ac.uk/bugs/winbugs/contents.shtml> and <http://www.winbugs-development.org.uk/rjmcmc.html> for details.
 WinBUGS does not install easily on non-Windows operating systems.
 Note that installing WinBUGS is not necessary to use other methods within package FREE.